CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description that clearly communicates capabilities and trigger conditions.
-It lists concrete actions (expert agent routing, structural search, mermaid diagram generation) and provides explicit trigger terms.
-The main weakness is that some trigger terms like 'explain' are broad enough to potentially conflict with other skills, and the scope ('code, files, or concepts') is quite expansive.
+This is a strong description that clearly communicates capabilities and includes explicit trigger terms.
+The 'Triggers on:' clause is well-structured with natural user phrases.
+The main weakness is that some trigger terms like 'explain' are very broad and could cause conflicts with other skills in a large skill library.

 DimensionReasoningScore